By Peter Cameron for Wausau Pilot & Review

 In a separate lawsuit against the Department of Administration, Wausau also challenged the collective boundary agreement.

-But after a long two long years, then-Wausau Mayor Rob Mielke announced the city was ending its long and costly legal battle with Maine.
+But after two long years, then-Wausau Mayor Rob Mielke announced the city was ending its long and costly legal battle with Maine.

 A group of citizens also fought with Hoenisch and the rest of the Maine government on a variety of issues, including annexation by Wausau and the construction of a new well in Brokaw.
 Tom Gatzke, a 45-year-old trained engineer, ran against Hoenisch for village president in the spring, arguing the well was unneeded and a waste of taxpayers money.
 He and his allies fought the construction of the well through the Public Service Commission, slowing the process and costing Maine $300,000 in attorney fees, Hoenisch said.